How to Choose a Good Veterinarian for Your Doberman

 AAHA’s referral guidance describes collaborative care as care shared between veterinary professionals across institutions and organizations.
 It includes primary care veterinarians, specialists, and professional-to-professional consultations, with defined roles and responsibility.
 In other words, collaboration in veterinary medicine is structured, clinical, and accountability-based.
 It is not just a vague vibe-based commitment to being open to outside ideas.

-A veterinarian who consults with a specialist, refers early when appropriate, or works with a broader care team is not “more collaborative” because they say yes to everything.
-They are collaborative because they are willing to coordinate responsibly, respect scope, and put the patient above ego.
+A veterinarian who consults with a specialist, refers early when appropriate, or works with a broader care team is not “more collaborative” because they say yes to everything, but because they are willing to coordinate responsibly, respect scope, and put the patient above ego.
+The latter is something some of us guardians need to learn as well.

 Guardians should absolutely value communication and respect.
-But they should be careful not to confuse “collaborative” with “least likely to contradict me.”
+However, they should be careful not to confuse “collaborative” with “least likely to contradict me.”

 Why disagreement can be a sign of quality, not a red flag